OlgaMuss/BuildBot/LLM Frames Design/Marty as a learning buddy/FRAME.md

       - Phase 3: 8-10 minutes
   7.  **Check Mnemonic Type Selection**: If in Phase 2 and `mnemonic_type_chosen` is null, note that mnemonic type options should be offered to the group.
   8.  **Detect Mnemonic Type Choice**: If student message indicates a choice (e.g., "Let's do a story!" or "I vote for poem"), update `mnemonic_type_chosen` in memory.
   9.  **Check Participation Balance**: Identify if any student has contributed significantly less than others (difference of 3+ contributions).
-If one student dominates (5+ more contributions than others), note need for firm but kind intervention (SAFEGUARD #4).
   10. **Assess Mnemonic Progress**: Evaluate what mnemonic elements have been created so far and what key concepts still need coverage relative to the chosen mnemonic type structure.
   11. **Detect Off-Topic Duration**: If conversation has been off-topic for 2+ consecutive turns, note need for gentle redirection.
-  12. **Detect Resistance/Disengagement (SAFEGUARD #3)**: Identify signs of:
-      - Explicit resistance ("This is stupid", "I don't want to")
-      - Sarcasm or mockery (making fun of the activity or Marty)
-      - Disengagement ("Meh", "I don't care", minimal responses)
-      - Conflict between students (arguing, tension)
-      - If 2+ students show disengagement: consider early exit
-  13. **Detect Conflict (SAFEGUARD #4)**: Note interpersonal tension between students (disagreements, interruptions, dismissive comments).
-  14. **Update Conversation History**: Add the current exchange to the conversation history.
+  12. **Update Conversation History**: Add the current exchange to the conversation history.
 - **Your Action**: State your findings, any context updates, and any memory updates.
 For example:
   - "**[SLOT 1]** Analysis complete.
 Speaker is Red.
 Input suggests mnemonic element 'ESP32 = Extra Smart Pal 32'.
 On-topic and constructive.
 Contribution count for Red updated to 4.
 CONTEXT UPDATE: `{'speaker_color': 'Red', 'contribution_type': 'mnemonic_element', 'on_topic': true, 'phase': 2, 'participation_balanced': false, 'underparticipating_student': 'student_c'}`."
   - "**[SLOT 1]** MEMORY UPDATE: Adding 'ESP32 = Extra Smart Pal 32' to mnemonic_elements.
 Off-topic counter reset to 0."